-According to Public Watchdogs’ excecutive director, Charles Langley,the Nuclear Regulatory Commission is actively engaged in collusion with Holtec to suppress vital evidence from going public about the failure of the shims.
+According to Public Watchdogs’ executive director, Charles Langley,the Nuclear Regulatory Commission is actively engaged in collusion with Holtec to suppress vital evidence from going public about the failure of the shims.

 At the beginning of the webcast, Krishna Singh offered to send “everything” to the NRC during the meeting.
 The NRC moderator refused, saying “Don’t send us anything.”

-The reason the NRC commanded Holtec to refrain from sending its reports to the NRC is because the minute they do, the material can be requested and reviewed by the public under the Freedom Of Information Act.
-According to Public Watchdogs the NRC’s refusal to accept, look at, or even store evidence from the manufacturer shows that at worst, the NRC is engaging in a coverup, and at best, it is destroying or suppressing evidence that it does not want the public to see.
+The reason the NRC commanded Holtec to refrain from sending its reports to the NRC is because of the potential that the documents could be reviewed by the public under the Freedom Of Information Act.
+According to Public Watchdogs, the NRC’s refusal to accept, look at, or even store evidence from the manufacturer, shows that at worst, the NRC is engaging in a cover up, and at best, it is destroying or suppressing evidence that it does not want the public to see.

-Public Watchdogs has long alleged that the NRC’s investigation into Holtec is a cover up, noting that during a recent NRC “inspection” of the SONGS Nuclear Waste Dump involving waste canisters that fell nearly 18 feet, the so-called “inspectors” never bothered to even look at the canisters for dents, cracks, and scratches that would make them vulnerable to releasing deadly radiation from salt-water induced stress corrosion cracking.
+Public Watchdogs has long alleged that the NRC’s investigation into Holtec is a cover up, noting that during a recent NRC “inspection” of the SONGS Nuclear Waste Dump, the so-called “inspectors” never bothered to even look at the canisters for dents, cracks, and scratches that would make them vulnerable to releasing deadly radiation from salt-water induced stress corrosion cracking.